 There are many ways for downloading Youtube videos that work on almost all operating systems, I know that most of you, geeky people, know a buch of them; but what I am going to show in this post is how to dowload Youtube videos more awesomely using Linux

 I recently realized that Compiz on my Ubuntu 12.04, was cosuming between 20% and 30% of my CPU even if I’m doing anything that requires graphical ressources.
-This was reported to launchpad; although, the problem is not yet resolved, but there is a little trick, which I’m going to show you, that can solve it.
+This was reported to launchpad; yet, the problem is still there.
+But there is a little trick, which I’m going to show you, that can solve it.

 Hello guys!
 In one of my previous posts, I talked about how to sync Google Drive with Ubuntu using Grive.
 It was one of the rare ways to do that, since Google Drive isn’t yet ‘natively’ supporting Linux based operating systems.
 Now a better tools appeared, so I’m writing this new post to talk about